 “Who has the authority to drop the charges?”
 I ask.

-“The owner of the Mall,” the droid says.
+“The owner of the mall,” the droid says.
 “This never happens.”

 “Who owns this place?”

 “The Freehaven Mall is operated by the Chipper Media Conglomerate.”

 “Well, that certainly makes it easier,” I say.
 “Call Paul Chippers and tell him that Rick Stern needs him to drop all charges against Laura Rivens.
 Oh, and while he’s at it, he might as well give me and anyone I want amnesty while we’re out here.
 It’s going to be a rowdy bunch, and I don’t have time to come down here and let you stick that cannon up my nose every time somebody takes a dump on the floor.”